We test over 25 barbecues, including portable and electric balcony options, and large four to six burner types priced up to $2500.

-Pizzas cooked in a barbecue have an extra tasty, wood-fire flavour.
-Consider also roasting your Christmas turkey – accompanied with a delicious and healthy char-grill vegetable salad – outside under a barbecue hood rather than turning your kitchen into a sauna from oven-baking.
+Consider also roasting your Christmas turkey – accompanied with a delicious char-grilled vegetable salad – outside under a barbecue hood rather than turning your kitchen into a sauna from oven-baking.

 Brands and models tested